SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

 \item Combining the previous two points, there can be a unified algorithm implementing both.
 In such an algorithm, upcoming routing for single-qubit gates is accounted for when routing for two-qubit gates, and vice versa.

 \item Finally, an initial placement algorithm can take into account not only two-qubit gates but single-qubit gates as well.
-Since the positions of qubits influence the gate overhead resulting from single-qubit gates (due to the semi-global rotation scheme), an extension of an initial placement algorithm accounting for single-qubit gates can reduce the gate overhead. \end{enumerate}
+Since the positions of qubits influence the gate overhead resulting from single-qubit gate mapping (due to the semi-global rotation scheme), an extension of an initial placement algorithm accounting for single-qubit gates can further reduce the gate overhead. \end{enumerate}

 Last but not least, we have emphasized that to concretely evaluate results, there has to be sufficient characterization of benchmarks, especially when evaluating novel architectures and mapping techniques.
 In our analysis, we did not rely only on simple benchmark parameters, such as the percentage of two-qubit gates, but also on the internal structure of benchmarks using the Quantum Interaction Graph (QIG).